tstoddart/odoo-woocommerce-connector/README.md

 * OAuth for WooCommerce API

 # Credit
-Forked from the release from Saad Musjeeb released under the MIT licence.
+Forked from Saad Musjeeb's release on the Odoo App Store under the MIT licence.